Thank you for your interest in SALT Educational Co-op!

 What does the parent do while the children are in class?

 The gym is our main hub at SALT and parents tend to spend their time there visiting, teaching their children that are not in class, or working on projects.
-We also have a quiet area upstairs and a study hall where parents can relax or read.
-Those looking for an activity to become involved in can attend our bible study, support group, yoga class, and more!
+We also have a quiet area upstairs where parents can relax or read.

 What is a service job and does every parent have one?

 Every parent is required to serve one hour and fifteen minutes per week to help our campus run smoothly.
 We have a variety of places to serve: playground monitor, gym monitor, or hall monitor are just a few examples.
-If parents are unable to help due to work or other obligations, they can pay $40.00 per session in lieu of serving.
+If parents are unable to help due to work or other obligations, they can pay $40.00 service fee each month, September through May, in lieu of serving.

 Do you offer academic counseling?